GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 1. Create a new branch from main.
 The convention is `stages/<env>`, even though it technically could be anything.
-1. Edit  `identity-devops-private/vars/<env>.tfvars` to add in these variables:
+1. Make sure that `identity-devops-private/vars/<env>.tfvars` has these variables:
    ~~~
-   gitlab_servicename    = "com.amazonaws.vpce.us-west-2.vpce-svc-<something>"
-   gitlab_hostname       = "gitlab.login.gov"
-   gitlab_configbucket   = "login-gov-production-gitlabconfig-<env>-<region>"
    gitlab_enabled        = true
    gitlab_runner_enabled = true
    ~~~
-   You can probably just copy these from `tspencer.tfvars`.
+   Make sure they are set to `true`.
+You should have them by default, but if not, copy them from `vars/tspencer.tfvars`
 1. Terraform your environment.
 It should set all the privatelink stuff up and launch the env_runner.
-1. Edit `identity-devops/.gitlab-ci.yml` and copy one of the sets of deploy jobs that are out there.  `deploy_tspencer` and `test_tspencer` are probably good candidates.
-Please be sure to rename them and edit all the fields that have env-specific stuff in them to your env.
+1. Edit `identity-devops/.gitlab-ci.yml` and copy one of the sets of deploy jobs that are out there.
+You will need _at least_ the deploy and the test jobs (`deploy_tspencer` and `test_tspencer`, for example), but there are others too.
+You should copy them all.
+Please be sure to rename them and edit all the fields that have env-specific stuff in them to your env, like change all `tspencer`s to `<yourenv>`.
 1. Push changes to your branch to trigger gitlab to run your deploy pipeline to your env!